tpisani/django-inspect/README.md

 from django_inspect import Inspect

-# passing an instance/object is also possible
+# Using an instance/object is also possible
 inspect = Inspect(User)

 inspect.fields